yrslvdrmv/Statys_API/CM_API_Specification.md

 Summary
 ------

-The document describes how a website can integrate with the Statys Business services marketplace.
-The API provides integration capability for new or existing websites to add Statys Business services products to their catalog and submit orders to and check order status from the Statys Order Management System (OMS).
+The document describes how Catalog Managment module can integrate with the Statys Business services marketplace.
+The API provides integration capability for new or existing websites to add Statys Business services products to their catalog, check product statuse

 The current revision described below provides:
 - The endpoint to obtain the product list along with availability and the current MSRP price for a given website;